edvargas/study/awsStudy.md

             - Any distributed workloads
             - Workloads with a flexible start and end time
         - Not Suitable for critical jobs or databases

+        - EC2 Spot Instance Requests:
+            - Define max spot price and get the instance while current spot price < max
+                - The hourly spot price varies based on offer and capacity
+                - If the current spot price > your max price you can choose to stop or teminate your instance
+            - Other strategy: Spot Block
+                - "block"spot instance during a specified time frame (1 to 6 hours) without interruptions
+                - In rare situations, the instance may be reclaimed
     - Dedicated Hosts - book an entire physical server, control instance placement
         - A physical server with EC2 instance capacity fully dedicated to your use
         - Allows you address compliance requirements and use your existing server-bound software licences (per-socket, per-core, pe-VM software licenses)